MarionetteLabs/marionette-docs/api/presentation/regions/region.md

 Callback: `onSwap`
 Arguments: `newView`

 After `newView` has replaced the previous view in the Region, then this will be called.
-This is only called when a swapping of views occurs; `show` is always called, even if the region was previously empty.
+Unlike the `show` triggerMethod, this is only called when a swapping of views occurs.

 ##### `before:empty`
 Callback: `onBeforeEmpty`